Cupnfish/Cupnfish-log/2021/bevy experience.md

     q1: Query<&Transform, Or<(With<Point>, With<Head>)>>,
 ```

-Both `Transform` and `Point` are queried, and `q1` contains the result of `q0`, but since `&mut` occur only once in the component of the query, there are no `&` other than `&mut`, so there is no conflict between the two queries.
+Both `Transform` and `Point` are queried, and `q1` contains the result of `q0`.
+But since `&mut` occur only once in the component of the query, there are no `&` other than `&mut`, so there is no conflict between the two queries.

-Take a look at the following two queries:
+Now take a look at the other two queries:

 ```rust
     mut q0: Query<(&mut Transform, &Point)>,
     q1: Query<&Transform, Or<(With<Point>, With<Head>)>>,
 ```

-Similar to the example above, but the difference is that the `Transform` component has one with `&mut` and the other with `&`, this is where a query conflict occurs.
+Here the first `Transform` component is declared with a `&mut` and in another - with `&`.
+This is where a query conflict occurs.
+To fix that we use `QuerySet`.

-After query conflicts, that’s where `QuerySet` comes in.

 Consider the following two components: